skim131/Behavior-Analytic-Starter-Kit/README.md

 -----------------

-We are providing to you all components of our engine:
+We are providing all components of our engine:

 1. **Manifests for Qubell**
     - [WebStore][webstore_manifest]